openaq/openaq-info/FAQ.md

 **7. Can I donate funds?**

 It's awesome you'd even think of doing this!
-We are honored that you ask.
+We are honored that you'd ask.
 Currently, there are two ways that you can help us.

 1. _Contribute your time and expertise_: As a community-driven platform, your contributions and feedback have a huge impact on the long-term sustainability of the OpenAQ infrastructure.
 In the spirit of supporting an open source culture, here are a few ways that you can get involved:
     - Contribute to the OpenAQ  platform by adding data sources, fixing bugs, among other valuable data infrastructure support.
 Learn how to get started as a contributor.